xgli411/HE-LightYOLO/README.md

-# HEL-YOLO
+# HE-LightYOLO
 An highly efficient and lightweight YOLO for steel surface defects detection

 ## Introduction
-Here is the structure of the forthcoming HEL-YOLO.
+Here is the structure of the forthcoming HE-LightYOLO.
 <img src="assets/HEL-YOLO.png">

 ## :open_file_folder: Dataset and Weight